Forough Alaei: Iran’s Daughters of the Sea

 A documentary project about the women of Hengam Island, in southern Iran, who work as fishers and serve as the main breadwinners for their families.
 The work highlights women’s resilience and independence in a male-dominated field.
 Published in several newspapers such as The New Yorker.

 Daily Life in Times of War (2025)

-During the outbreak of military conflict between Israel and Iran, Alaei moved with her family to northern Iran She documented intimate, everyday moments of family life amid the fear and uncertainty of war.
+During the outbreak of the Twelve-Day War between Israel and Iran, Alaei moved with her family to northern Iran.
+She documented intimate, everyday moments of family life amid the fear and uncertainty of war.
 The project contrasts external crisis with private resilience.
 Published in the Le Monde and Spiegel magazine.

 New Face of Iran / New Generation

-A series about young Iranians born after the 1980s, who did not experience the revolution or the Iran–Iraq War.
+A series about young Iranians born after the 1980s, who did not experience the Iranian Revolution or the Iran–Iraq War.
 The project portrays their pursuit of personal freedoms, modern lifestyles, music, animal rights, and the rejection of traditional taboos.
 Alaei approaches them with intimacy and empathy, emphasizing their individuality.